stealjs/steal-tools/doc/types/export-output.md

 }
 ```

-Otherwise, a folder or function should be provided if using `eachModule or `graphs`:
+Otherwise, a folder or function should be provided, if using `eachModule or `graphs`:

 ```
 {